 One day we were doing a water well service when I asked one of my helpers to go to the breaker box and turn off the power to the water well.
 He came back and told me he could not find a breaker for the water well.
-Knowing there had to be a breaker for it I decided to investigate myself.
-Apparently the person that labeled the panel was never a successful contestant in a spelling bee.
+Knowing there had to be a breaker, I decided to investigate myself.
 Notice the highlighted area.
-I am not sure what a "Wather Bell" is, but it does turn off the water well fortunately.
-What is even funnier is we have found this exact wording on multiple homes.
+I am not sure what a "Wather Bell" is, but it does turn off the water well, fortunately.
+What is even funnier, we have found this exact wording on multiple homes.
 So, you might want to check your breaker box.
-He might have wired your house!
+He might have wired your house too!

 Sometimes the reason you cannot get much water out of your pump is because the pipe is filled up.